evan-dayy/evan-dayy/README.md

 ## Hi there! 🤗

-My name is YI-CHAO (Evan) and I'm an engineering student studying IEOR at University of California, Berkeley and an Computer Science Student at Northeastern University.
+My name is YI-CHAO (Evan) and I'm an engineering student studying IEOR at _University of California, Berkeley_ and an Computer Science Student at _Northeastern University_.
 I'm passionate about exploring the intersections of finance, and technology.
 Here's what I've been up to recently:

 - 🏫 &nbsp; Learning Database System, Distributed System, and Computer Networking at CS@Northeastern!
 - 💼 &nbsp; Preparing as an incoming Software Engineering Intern!